runceel/ReactiveProperty/docs/docs/getting-started/xamarin-forms.md

 - Setting the `New Cross Platform App` dialog like following.
   Choice the .NET Standard project.
 Of couse you can select shared project.
   ![New Cross Platform App dialog](images/xf-create-project.png)
-- Install the ReactiveProperty to all projects from NGet.
+- Install ReactiveProperty to all projects from NGet.

 ### Edit codes